 “Red eye” drops, such as Visine and Clear Eyes, can be helpful, but should only be used for a short time.

-“Using a drop such as Visine or Clear Eyes does not treat the problem,” says Dr. White.
+“Using a drop such as Visine or Clear Eyes does not treat the problem,” said Dr. White.
 “These drops constrict the blood vessels and make the eye less red, but it does not address the reason for the redness.”

 In fact, as you keep using these drops, it can actually cause the eye to become redder because your blood vessels will become accustomed to the drug causing them to constrict.

-“Once the drug wears off the vessels will rebound and become enlarged or dilated,” says Dr. White.
+“Once the drug wears off the vessels will rebound and become enlarged or dilated,” said Dr. White.
 “This makes the eye red again and many people will begin to use the drop more frequently to help combat the redness that is being caused by the drop itself.”

 So before you get stuck in this eye-drop cycle, try not to use the drops more than three to four times a day, and only for a couple days.

-“Again, these drops just cover up the redness, so if a patients eyes are still red after a day or two of use, then there is likely a constant problem that needs to be addressed,” says Dr. White.
+“Again, these drops just cover up the redness, so if a patients eyes are still red after a day or two of use, then there is likely a constant problem that needs to be addressed,” said Dr. White.

 If you’ve been using these “red eye” drops for some time, try switching to a different drop to stop the cycle.
 As a substitute, use drops that say eye lubrication or tear replacement.
 These are gentle and will not cause your eyes to get even worse over time.
 Best of all, you’re better off figuring out the underlying cause of the redness and treating the cause instead.